obviouslyweb/equationequal/README.md

 Steps to build and/or run the software:

-### Using Command Prompt, Terminal, or equivalent
+1. If not already installed, [download and install the most recent version of Java](https://www.java.com/en/download/windows_manual.jsp).
-1. Download the repository contents to your computer.
+2. Download the repository contents to your computer.
 You can either download the repository contents as a .ZIP file, or use git / GitHub Desktop to copy the repository to your device.
-2. Open a Command Prompt, Terminal, or equivalent program on your device.
+3. Open a Command Prompt, Terminal, or equivalent program on your device.
-3. Navigate to the "equationequal" folder (using `cd` on Windows).
+4. Navigate to the "equationequal" folder (using `cd` on Windows).
-4. Type `java main.java` to start the program.
+5. Type `java main.java` to start the program.

 ### Using Visual Studio Code
+1. If not already installed, [download and install the most recent version of Java](https://www.java.com/en/download/windows_manual.jsp).
-1. Download the repository contents to your computer.
+2. Download the repository contents to your computer.
 You can either download the repository contents as a .ZIP file, or use git / GitHub Desktop to copy the repository to your device.
-2. Open Visual Studio Code, and open the folder containing the project.
+3. Open Visual Studio Code, and open the folder containing the project.
-3. Open `main.java` and press the Play button in the upper-right corner.
+4. Open `main.java` and press the Play button in the upper-right corner.
 The program will run using the terminal built into Visual Studio Code.

 Instructions for using the software: